Kerry Pilgrimage Weekend – September 23rd & 24th

 Guide led climb of Cnoc na dTobar

 Want to enjoy an unforgettable experience at Easter, while celebrating Pilgrim Paths week?
-Then you can savour some unforgettable walking on the Cnoc na dTobar pilgrim mountain.
-On Good Friday, local guide, Johnny Keating, who was the first Kerryman to complete the Irish Pilgrim Paths, is leading a walk up Cnoc na dTobar at 11am to celebrate Pilgrim Paths Week.
-The return walk should take about 3.5 hours and is among the 5 required for those wishing to complete the new Irish Pilgrim Journey Passport.
-For further information 087 794 2123.
+Then you can savour some unforgettable walking on the Cnoc na dTobar pilgrim mountain, Co Kerry.
+On Good Friday, April 14, local guide, Johnny Keating, who was the first Kerryman to complete the Irish Pilgrim Paths, is leading a walk up Cnoc na dTobar to celebrate Pilgrim Paths Week.
+The return walk is among the 5 required for those wishing to complete the new, Irish Pilgrim Journey Passport, so this is an opportunity not to be missed.

 National Pilgrim Paths Day Pilgrimage,